Data Sharing Between Law Enforcement and Schools

 - Directory information.
 A school must disclose directory information to anyone who requests it, unless a parent has opted out of including the student’s information as public directory information.
 Annually, schools have discretion on what data, if any, they designate as directory information.
 (Minnesota Statutes, section 13.32, subdivision 5; 34 CFR 99.37)

-What data about students must law enforcement share with schools?
+What data about students must law enforcement or probation share with schools?

 - Alcohol and drug violations.
 Law enforcement must report a drug or alcohol violation to a school’s chemical abuse preassessment team if there is probable cause to believe that a K-12 student committed the violation.
 (Minnesota Statutes, section 121A.28)